DataAnalyzer-Pooja/DataAnalyzer-Pooja/README.md

 <h1 align="center">👋 Hi, I'm Pooja Verma</h1>
 <h3 align="center">Data Analyst</h3>

-# Welcome to my GitHub Repository
+# Welcome to my GitHub

 A few months ago, I made the decision to explore the emerging fields to shape my career and that's when I landed on data analytics.
-Since then, I have been learning a lot about data analysis through courses and working on projects to build my project portfolio.
-It's powerful to see how data can make a big difference in decision-making and bringing about positive changes.
+Since then, I have been learning a lot about data analysis through courses and working on projects to build my portfolio.
+It's powerful to see how data can make a big difference in decision making and bringing about positive changes.
 I believe my skills, work experience and dedication to data field can make me a good fit in the realm of data analytics.
 Looking forward for an opportunity to join a team of experienced professionals and continuing my growth as a data analyst.
 I am confident that I have what it takes to succeed in this role.

 <img align="right" alt="Coding" width="400" src="https://www.cloudyml.com/wp-content/uploads/2022/06/Analytics_amp_Data_Science.gif">